mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 The solution I came up with is called [netcode.io](http://netcode.io)

-It's a simple network protocol that lets clients security connect to dedicated servers and communicate over UDP.
+It's a simple network protocol that lets clients securely connect to dedicated servers and communicate over UDP.
 It's connection oriented and it encrypts and signs packets to foil main in the middle attacks.
-It also uses short lived connect tokens to transfer authentication on the web backend to clients connecting to dedicated servers instances.
+It also uses short lived connect tokens to transfer authentication from the web backend to clients connecting to dedicated servers instances.
 This way dedicated servers only accept connections from clients which have authenticated with the web backend.

 It's designed for games like [agar.io](http://agar.io) that need to shunt players off from the main website to a number of dedicated server instances, each with some maximum number of players (up to 256 players per-instance in the reference implementation).